MaterializeInc/materialize/doc/user/content/cli/_index.md

 list the number of hyperthreaded cores (or _virtual_ CPUs).
 Divide this number by two to get the number of physical cores available.
 The reasoning is simple:
 Timely Dataflow is very computationally efficient and typically uses all available computational resources.
-Under high throuput, you should see each worker pinning a core at 100% CPU, with no headroom for hyperthreading.
+Under high throughput, you should see each worker pinning a core at 100% CPU, with no headroom for hyperthreading.
 One additional core is required for metadata management and coordination.
 Timely workers that have to fight for physical resources will only block each other.